The Unseen Safety Risks and Solutions of Oil & Gas Decommissioning

 • Decommissioning project errors including inadequate procedures, lack of operative knowledge of the presence (or properties) of explosive materials and inadequate marking/control of plant or buildings requiring treatment outside the process area.

-It’s clear that a combination of factors already existing on a platform combined with risks caused by a poor approach to decommissioning can create a large number of fire or explosion hazards.
+It’s clear that a combination of factors already existing on a platform, combined with risks caused by a poor approach to decommissioning, can create a large number of fire or explosion hazards.

-Mitigating the Risks
+Mitigating the Risk

 Proven Equipment for Oil & Gas Decommissioning